-The Michigan Humanities Council (MHC) is seeking proposals to conduct an annual summative evaluation of the MHC project, Exploring the History of All Michigan’s People, funded by the W.K.
+The Michigan Humanities (MH) is seeking proposals to conduct an annual summative evaluation of the MH project, Exploring the History of All Michigan’s People, funded by the W.K.
 Kellogg Foundation (WKKF).
-This project involves the establishment of MHC’s Heritage Grants Program which is intended to fund projects that explore local histories of race and cultural identity in Michigan proposed by grassroots groups, cultural organizations, and other nonprofits.
+This project involves the establishment of MH’s Heritage Grants Program which is intended to fund projects that explore local histories of race and cultural identity in Michigan proposed by grassroots groups, cultural organizations, and other nonprofits.
 The three-year project began June 1, 2014 and continues through May 31, 2017.
 Additional information about the Heritage Grant Program and its goals can be found here.

 WE ARE NO LONGER TAKING REQUESTS FOR EVALUATION PROPOSALS

 The evaluation must propose a means to address the following questions required by WKKF:

 - Did the Grantee (MH) launch its project as originally planned?
 Please explain what contributed to the timely launch or what led to the launch being delayed.

 - What training or other preparation occurred with Grantee’s staff and partners prior to launch?

 - What improvement, if any, could have been made to better prepare them?